robcarver17/skipperman/docs/ideas.md

 - regular backups; include roll back function
 - record qualification data
 - record ticksheet data

-### Required for training event (ASAP):

 - print roll call lists and contact details

-### Required for training event (Can wait):
+### Bug fixes

 - removing volunteer should also remove associated role ID
+- cope with volunteer that already exists if manually added
 - remove 'smart' volunteer finding when no first or surname found
 - issues with duplicates on registration - fix when writing data model
 - random issues with volunteer changes, fix when writing data model
+- ignore cadet name on import (use for test cadets - need to be able to avoid on reimport as we do for volunteers)
+- refactor reporting so uses common data model
+- change event upload so doesn't store old files
+- seperate health field which gets reported to instructors (seperate out different types of notes)
+- waiting list - change unallocated status name

+### Required for training event (Can wait):

-- filter volunteer sheet on available days (only volunteers available on a given day)
+- multiple filter: filter volunteer sheet on available days (only volunteers available on a given day), only volunteers available and unallocated on a given day, only volunteers with certain skills
 - store of previous events volunteer role / cadet allocation to speed up loading
 - click on cadet name to see previous groups
 - click on volunteer name to see previous events
 - allow selection of group subset in reporting when doing arrangement of groups
-- ignore cadet name on import (use for test cadets - need to be able to avoid on reimport as we do for volunteers)
 - print ticksheets from menu
 - record ticksheet entries
 - registration report with literally everything on it
 - birthdays during an event - splash on event screen
-- seperate health field which gets reported to instructors
 - GDPR document
 - instructor login (send link to create)
 - ticksheet level security
-- refactor reporting so uses common data model
 - key report links for instructors on landing page
-- waiting list - change unallocated status name
 - clear old reports for event (remove rednedant permalinks) and other temp directories UTILITIES MENU
-- report of qualified people who are available
 - set maximum allowable / target for each role
 - put shareable files up like instructors documents; manage shared files eg deleete
+- power boat only volunteer rota

 ### Required for social event: